 The Express plugin may be attempting to use a Proxy Server to connect even if there isn't one.

-To fix this, you will need to manually download the database file that the express plugin is trying to download when PowerPoint starts, then change the settings.
+To fix this, you will need to manually delete a registry key for the plugin so it forces the plugin to sign in again and then change the settings.

 1. If you are using a VPN, temporarily disconnect from it and open PowerPoint to see if that resolves the connection.